BashhScriptKid/Git-env/README.md

 This project is under a (not final) custom WTFPL license with attribution requirement.

+## Todo
+The current scope is getting it as complete as possible, and also have the convenience of lazygit.

+Local scope:
+- [] Implement new upstream updater
+- [] Add dirty branch marker support (and apply to prompt)
+- [] Improve tab completion support

+Lazygit porting scope:
+- [] Implement `reword`
+- [] Implement auto stashing
+- [] Implement other alias shortcuts

 ## Installation

 As of now, Git-env is a monolithic script that you can run directly from the command line.